sebaslogen/resaca/README.md

 Here are some sample use cases reported by the users of this library:

-- 📃📄 Multiple instances of the same type of ViewModel in a screen with a **view-pager**.
-This screen will have multiple sub-pages that use the same ViewModel class with different ids.
-For example, a screen of holiday destinations with multiple pages and each page with its own `HolidayDestinationViewModel`.
 - ❤️ Isolated and stateful UI components like a **favorite button** that are widely used across the screens.
 This `FavoriteViewModel` can be very small, focused and only require an id to work without affecting the rest of the screen's UI and state.
 - 🗪 **Dialog pop-ups** can have their own business-logic with state that is better to isolate in a separate ViewModel but the lifespan of these dialogs might be short, so it's important to clean-up the ViewModel associated to a Dialog after it has been closed.
+- 📃 A LazyColumn with a **ViewModel per list item**.
+Each item can have its own complex logic in an isolated ViewModel that will be lazily loaded when the item is visible for the first time.
+The ViewModel will cleared and destroyed when the item is not part of the list in the source data or the whole LazyColumn is removed.
+- 📄📄 Multiple instances of the same type of ViewModel in a screen with a **view-pager**.
+This screen will have multiple sub-pages that use the same ViewModel class with different ids.
+For example, a screen of holiday destinations with multiple pages and each page with its own `HolidayDestinationViewModel`.

 # Demo app